praveenvijayan/grunt-html-validation/README.md

 Default value: `false`

 Enables template processing.
-Templates are assumed to be fragments of potentially valid HTML without
-<head> and <body> tags, in .html files.
-The validation process therefore wraps the template contents in the minimal boilerplate
-header and footer code required to validate, writes the result to a temporary file and passes the file to the validator.
+Templates are assumed to be fragments of potentially valid HTML without &lt;head&gt; and &lt;body&gt; tags, in .html files.
+The validation process therefore wraps the template contents in the minimal boilerplate header and footer code required to validate, writes the result to a temporary file and passes the file to the validator.

 Example template: